Tips for Video Showings of Real Estate (i.e. a House)

 It's best to be using as large of a screen as you have available and sitting relatively close to that screen to get the best experience with a video showing.
-If that screen doesn't have built in speakers, be sure to set up speakers (or even better, noise canceling headphones) in advance and have the volume at as close to a normal level as possible (i.e. so you can hear how loud a neighbor's dog barking, a train, a plane, or traffic noise would be if you were present).
-While having a camera on the screen is nice, it's not as important as having a big screen.
+If that screen doesn't have built-in speakers, be sure to set up speakers (or even better, noise-canceling headphones) in advance and have the volume at as close to a normal level as possible (i.e. so you can hear how loud a neighbor's dog barking, a train, a plane, or traffic noise would be if you were present).
 It's also ideal to be sitting behind a keyboard for you to take notes if desired regarding the many pros and cons that I and you will together likely point out.
 While in person I typically take these notes in writing or audio recorder, I don't when my phone is being used for video showings.

 Look at Virtual Tour First if Home Has One

 If a home has a virtual tour, by all means, look at that before requesting a virtual showing.
 Often the virtual tour won't show a number of places, such as the exterior of the home, attics, and garages, but a virtual tour is a great step towards whether or not a virtual showing via video makes sense for you.

 Advanced Notice on Area Video

 Whether you want to look at association amenities (i.e. pool/clubhouse), the neighborhood, or local area amenities, be sure to let the agent showing you the property know in advance.
 For instance, it would only add 30 seconds to the time required by your agent to mount their phone to their dash for you to begin your showing a few, 5, or 10 miles from the area simply en route to the home as long as they have a solid camera/dash mount like I do.